Frequently Asked Questions - Welcome Center

 Tours of the campus are offered by appointment.
 Sign up for a tour with the Welcome

 - I am a high school student who would like to take some classes here at Mission College, what should I do?
 You will need to apply for admission online in order to get a student ID#.
-Take a placement test in the Assessment Center if you plan to enroll in an English, Reading or Math course.
-Submit your dual enrollment form with a copy of a current government-issued photo in person at Admissions and Records.
+Most students must complete the Placement Assistance Tool prior to registering for classes.
+Visit Placement/Assessment Services in SEC-109 or assessment.missioncollege.edu to complete the tool.
+If you have completed classes elsewhere or passed AP exams that you would like to be considered for course placement, visit prerequisites.missioncollege.edu.
+Submit your dual enrollment form with any government-issued photo ID or high school picture ID, in person at the Admissions and Records Department.
 For more information on the procedures and policies please see our dual enrollment page.

 - Do I need to be registered as a Mission College student to speak with a Counselor?
 Counseling is available to assist students with academic, transfer, career and personal